krishnapriya-venkatakrishnan/twina-posts/README.md

-# Twimba - Twitter-like Web Application
+# Twina - Web Application

-Twimba is a simple web application that allows users to post tweets, reply to tweets, and interact with tweets by liking or retweeting them.
+Twina is a simple web application that allows users to post tweets, reply to tweets, and interact with tweets by liking or retweeting them.
 The current user is considered to be `@Krishna`, and the other users' tweets and replies are imported from a `data.js` file.
 This project utilizes local storage to persist data across sessions.

 ## Features